 2006 - Rafael Benítez named an unchanged side for the first time in exactly a century of games as we beat Girondins de Bordeaux 3-0 to secure a place in the knock-out phase of the Champions League with two games remaining, thanks to a Luis García brace and a first reds goal of the season from Steven Gerrard.
 Fernando Menegazzo was sent off for the visitors, with Istanbul hero Vladimír Šmicer confined to the stands due to injury.

 2015 – We came from behind to win 3-1 at Chelsea.
 Ramires opened the scoring for the home side early on, with Philippe Coutinho equalising in first-half stoppage time.
 Coutinho put us ahead before substitute Christian Benteke completed the scoring.

-1953 – Roy Bentley bagged the last three of his five goals past us as we lost 5-3 at Chelsea, with Sammy Smyth nabbing a brace for the reds.
+1953 – Roy Bentley bagged the last three of his five goals past us as we lost 5-2 at Chelsea, with Sammy Smyth nabbing a brace for the reds.
 Ken Armstrong and Frank Blunstone were also on target for the Blues as centre-half Joe Maloney turned out for the reds for the twelfth and final time.

 2010 – Maxi Rodríguez bagged the only goal of our trip to Bolton Wanderers late on, with boss Roy Hodgson declaring it to be a “famous victory”.